 - Increase the availability and access of healthy local food to urban communities.

 - Facilitate collaborations between local food farms, businesses, and public and non-profit organizations.

 The festival provides opportunities for local food-related businesses, initiatives and nonprofits to share their products, services and programs.
-Over 120 vendors and exhibitors and at least 20 stakeholder groups participate in the festival each year.
-Boston Local Food Festival attracts 50,000 people where it showcases and promotes:
+Almost 100 vendors and exhibitors and at least 20 stakeholder groups participate in the festival each year.
+Boston Local Food Festival attracts thousands of people where it showcases and promotes:

 - Specialty crops sold fresh or incorporated with local meat and dairy into ready to eat dishes.